Sopkma/AccessControlProjectC2G2/docs/AppStructure.md

 ### Token Validation

 The token validation route is used in the query route to validate the logged in users JWT token when they successfully pass in a valid two factor code.
 This takes in the JWT token from the headers and checks if the token exists, if not it will throw a not provided error.
 If the token is taken in, it will be verified using the jsonwebtoken function verify() to verify the users token.
-It will then append the users role to the token output before sending the decoded token back to the query route on a successful 200 status.
-There are many ways implemented to catch errors as well as checks to ensure the token is validated correctly.
+The route will then verify the user that is logged in exists in the database before appending the users role to the token.
+Using `bcrypt` this token value is compared with the matching password in the database to verify the user, then on a successful verification it sends a `Token is valid` flag back to query.

 ```JavaScript
 app.post("/validateToken", function (request, response) {